 - Child support

 In Florida, these items may be addressed at a temporary relief hearing, so that a spouse in need of financial support is not left without any support.
 At the temporary relief hearing, attorneys fees may also be addressed and awarded, meaning one party may be held responsible for the attorneys fees of both parties.

 A knowledgeable family and marital attorney is your best asset during a divorce.
-South Florida Legal Rescue, LLC can readily answer your questions and point you in the right direction.
-Whether it’s questions of child support, alimony, temporary support, or any other family law matter, an attorney at South Florida Legal Rescue will be able to advise you regarding your legal predicament.
-The firm only practices marital and family law and the firm’s owner is a member of the Family Law Section of the Florida Bar and has advised numerous other individuals of their rights and options during a divorce.
-Attorney prepared divorce flat fee pro se packages start as low as $350.
+At my firm, South Florida Legal Rescue, I can readily answer your questions and point you in the right direction.
+Whether it’s questions of child support, alimony, temporary support, or any other family law matter, I will be able to advise you regarding your legal predicament.
+I am attorney Jennifer H. Milne, and I only practice marital and family law.
+I am a member of the Family Law Section of the Florida Bar and have advised numerous other individuals of their rights and options during a divorce.
+Attorney-prepared divorce flat fee pro se packages start as low as $350.
 Divorce should and can be affordable.
 Call today for a free phone consultation at 561-303-0400.
 South Florida Legal Rescue serves Palm Beach and Broward County.